 As far as what your direct mail looks like, you can choose from a variety of formats:

-Let’s look at all the creative elements that make your direct mail campaign successful, and pick out some winning tactics to maximize your conversions: we’ll look at fonts, copy, outreach strategy, medium and images.
+Let’s look at all the creative elements that make your direct mail campaign successful, and pick out some winning tactics to maximize your conversions: we’ll look at fonts, copy, outreach strategy, medium, and images.

-No Fancy Fonts, Stick to the Basics
+1. No Fancy Fonts, Stick to the Basics

-Use Powerful Headlines
+2. Use Powerful Headlines

 This is because of people’s tendency to just ‘scan’ things, rather than read—they will most likely go over your title, read a few introductory sentences, and if you do not catch their eye, your direct mail goes directly in the bin.

-Here’s a few tried and true ways to make your title into pure eye candy:
+Here are a few tried and true ways to make your title into pure eye candy:

 - Make a title short and catchy (around 65 characters is optimal)